MarcDiethelm/such.less/README.md

 ## TODO

-- [ ] Mature the file file structure and architecture
+- [X] Mature the file file structure and architecture
 - [ ] Plan a standard install mechanism (bower and/or npm)
 - [X] Build step
+- [ ] Decide what to do with layout.less
 - [ ] Facilitate integration with external build setups. (grunt plugin?)